skip to content

 Nextcloud Files Dashboard

-Improve perfomance and compliance
+Improve performance and compliance

 When you open the “nextcloud” app in your CapRover dashboard you might see some instructions there like the following: